 Service Cloud is the world’s leading customer service platform, helping your team provide attentive and effective customer support 24/7.
 Service Cloud hosts your data in the cloud so it’s available anywhere in the world and automates tasks so your team can stay focused on meeting customer needs.
 But what exactly can it do, and how can it add value to your business?

 Customer service is a critical part of business as it underpins every stage of your sales funnel and brand post-purchase.
-In this article, we’ll walk you through some examples of Salesforce Service Cloud use cases and how they can benefit your business.
+In this article, we’ll walk you through some examples of the most common Salesforce Service Cloud use cases we have come across, and how they can benefit your business.

 - Expand your reach to customers